-FIFA 21 Festival of FUTball is EA’s cunning way of linking to the current Euro 2020 tournament despite rival PES 2021 having the official rights.
-Up until 16 July, it sees select FIFA 21 players receive in-game upgrades based on national team performances – a bit like FIFA 21 RTTF (Road To The Final) items, but specific to country-based competition.
-How does it all work?
+FIFA 21 Festival of FUTball saw EA cunningly link up to Euro 2020 despite not having the official rights to this summer's big tournament.
+Up to July 16, it saw a selection of FIFA 21 players receive in-game boosts based on national team performances – much like FIFA 21 RTTF (Road To The Final) items, but specific to country-based competition.
+How did it all work and can you still find the cards?
 GR’s FIFA 21 Festival Of FUTball guide explains all.

 FIFA 21 Festival of FUTball: what is Path To Glory?

 FIFA 21 Path To Glory is the system by which individual players upgrade, based on international performances.
 While there’s a clear hint at Euro 2020 here, the Copa America is also included – with Spurs defender Davinson Sanchez (Colombia) among those to receive a FIFA 21 PTG item.

 The way it works is that once an international team has amassed three wins, a player’s respective item earns a +2 updgrade.
 Eden Hazard, for instance, jumped from a 95 to 97 in terms of overall rating after Belgium notched their third win of Euro 2020.
 A fourth win earns another +1 upgrade, a fifth win yet another +1 upgrade, and a sixth win brings 5* weak foot and skill move upgrades.

 14 players made up the initial release list.
 Along with Havertz, Griezmann and Sanchez, EA unleashed super cards for Phil Foden (England), Serge Gnabry (Germany) and Vinicius Jr (Brazil).
 The full list, along with player ratings, can be found at the foot of this guide.